ExpressionEngine/ExpressionEngine-User-Guide/source/development/extensions.rst

 The three parameters from the extension hook are mapped straight to the three parameters of the method being called, and so your extension can easily use those parameters and do what it needs to do.
-The ExpressionEngine.com `Extension Hook library <./extension_hooks/>`_ will have a record of all extension hooks and the parameters available to you, along with a suggestion or two about what can be done with the extension hook.
+The ExpressionEngine.com :doc:`Extension Hook library
+</development/extension_hooks/index>` will have a record of all
+extension hooks and the parameters available to you, along with a suggestion or two about what can be done with the extension hook.

 Multiple Extensions, Same Hook
 ------------------------------